-The end of the trial will be considered as the date of the final database lock.
+The end of the trial is defined to be the date on which data entry privileges are withdrawn from the trial database.
 However, the trial may be closed prematurely by the Trial Steering Committee (TSC), on the recommendation of the Independent Data and Safety Monitoring Committee (ISDMC).